larrygrpolanco/SABR-automated-coding/README.md

 * **Detailed Insights:** For each coded piece, the tool can provide explanations, showing you why an utterance was assigned a particular code.
 This feature helps in understanding the coding decisions and can be used for training or validation purposes.

-* **Efficient and Time-Saving:** The entire coding process is quick and automated, allowing you to focus more on analyzing the results and less on the manual work of coding data.

-Benefits for Teachers and Researchers:

-Auto-SABR-coding is ideal for those involved in educational research or teachers looking to analyze classroom language.
-It offers a fast, reliable way to examine how language is used in educational contexts, helping to enhance teaching strategies and better understand student interactions.